Top Challenges of EHR Implementation

 • Get Key Stakeholders Involved

-• Provide Adequate Training and Support
+• Provide User Training and Support

 Hands-on training sessions for all users are necessary to get them familiar with the new system.
 There is a need for ongoing support post-implementation, as issues or questions are bound to arise.
 User-friendly manuals and resources should be made available to help users navigate the system independently when needed.